Great product. I have to buy the adapter separately for Australia as this came with the japanese plug.

 Open and ongoing communication with your children about online safety is crucial.
 Discuss the potential dangers they may encounter online, such as pornography, cyberbullying, and violent content.
 Encourage them to come to you with any concerns or questions they may have.

 Establish clear rules and boundaries regarding internet usage.
 Define appropriate time limits for browsing and specify which websites and apps are off-limits.
 Make sure your children understand the consequences of violating these rules.
-You can also restrict some of these apps or online content utilising device level parental controls explained below.
+You can also restrict some of these apps or online content utilizing device level parental controls explained below.

 Take advantage of the parental control features available on devices and internet browsers.
 These controls allow you to block access to specific websites, set age-appropriate content filters, and monitor your children's online activities.
-Familiarise yourself with the parental control options on smartphones, gaming consoles, and laptops to effectively manage your children's online experiences.
+Familiarize yourself with the parental control options on smartphones, gaming consoles, and laptops to effectively manage your children's online experiences.

 Stay informed about the latest trends and technologies related to online safety.
-Familiarise yourself with popular social media platforms, gaming communities, and messaging apps that your children may use, including the functions they provide.
+Familiarize yourself with popular social media platforms, gaming communities, and messaging apps that your children may use, including the functions they provide.
 This knowledge will help you understand the potential risks and take appropriate action to protect your children.

 Regularly monitor your children's online activities to ensure they are adhering to the rules and staying safe.
 Keep an eye on their browsing history, social media interactions, and messaging apps.
 Be vigilant for any signs of cyberbullying or exposure to inappropriate content.